vossisboss/tutorial-series/Create-footer-for-all-pages.md

 `TranslatableMixin` is an abstract model you can add to any non-page Django model to make it translatable.

 Also, with Wagtail, you can set publishing schedules for changes you made to a Snippet.
-The `PulishingPanel()` method allows you to schedule `revisions` in your `FooterText`.
+The `PublishingPanel()` method allows you to schedule `revisions` in your `FooterText`.

 The `__str__` method defines a human-readable string representation of an instance of the `FooterText` class.
 It returns the string "Footer text".